About Melanie Brenton

 Graeme has an extensive background in working with technology in the education and business arenas as a consultant and has worked extensively in management and leadership roles, including a four year term as the Lord Mayor of Darwin.

 He has travelled extensively through the NT to Schools and remote Aboriginal Schools including Arnhem Land and has worked extensively with aboriginal people on multimedia projects.
 He also has along involvement with environmental action through a number of not for profit environmental groups especially Frogwatch and the Australian Association for Environmental Education.

 About Peter de Jonge

 Peter has a Diploma of Logistics and is the Operations Manager for Metcash Food Group Darwin.
-After twenty six years in the warehousing and distribution industry, Peter is a Fellow Member of the Chartered Institute of Transport and Logistics Australia (CILTA), which he currently chairs for the Northern Territory Section as well as holding a position on the national council .
-Formerly holding chair roles for the Transport Engineering Automotive Training Advisory Council Northern Territory (TEATAC), the Food Advisory Committee, and was the Chair of the former Northern Territory Transport and Logistics Workforce Advisory Group, Peter is now a board member of the newly formed Industry Skills Advisory Council (ISAC).
+After thirty years in the warehousing and distribution industry, Peter is a Fellow Member of the Chartered Institute of Transport and Logistics Australia (CILTA), which he currently chairs for the Northern Territory Section as well as holding a position on the national council .
+Formerly holding chair roles for the Transport Engineering Automotive Training Advisory Council and the Transport & Logistics Workforce Advisory Group, Peter is now a board member of the newly formed Industry Skills Advisory Council (ISAC).